-We have audited the Statement of Cash Receipts and Disbursements, Governmental and Business-Type Activities of the Town of Belmont, Mississippi for the year ended September 30, 2019, and have issued our report dated October 30, 2020.
+We have audited the Statement of Cash Receipts and Disbursements of the governmental and business-type activities of the Town of Belmont, Mississippi as of and for the year ended September 30, 2020, and have issued our report thereon dated September 22, 2021.
 We have conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards.

-As required by the state legal compliance audit program prescribed by the Mississippi Office of the State Auditor, we have also performed procedures to test compliance with certain state laws and regulations.
+As required by the state legal compliance audit program prescribed by the Office of the State Auditor, we have also performed procedures to test compliance with certain state laws and regulations.
 However, providing an opinion on compliance with state laws and regulations was not an objective of our audit and, accordingly, we do not express such an opinion.

 The results of those procedures and our audit of the general purpose financial statements disclosed the following material instances of noncompliance with state laws and regulations.
-Our finding and recommendation and your responses are included in the Schedule of Findings and Responses as finding numbers 2019-002 and 2019-003.
+As reported in the prior year audit report, our finding and recommendation and your response is included in the Schedule of Findings and Responses as finding number 2020-002.